Important considerations when designing a gaming room to store and play your favorite board games, video games, or other games.

 I may be a board game geek mom and wife, but I’m also a woman who wants my house to look like a beautifully decorated space.
-Now it reflects both my inner gamer and my inner designer.
+Now the entire room reflects both my inner gamer and my inner designer.

-And for all you guys out there who are gamers but your wives aren’t fans, this might be the right solution for you… 😉
+And for all you out there who are gamers but your significant others aren’t fans, this might be the right solution for you… 😉

 This room isn’t just great for gaming, it is stylish for normal entertaining, it makes for the perfect family movie night at home, and more!